Almost all people classed as workers are legally entitled to 5.6 weeks’ paid holiday a year (known as statutory leave entitlement or annual leave).

 Workers have the right to:

-- build up (‘accrue’) holiday entitlement during maternity, paternity and adoption leave
+- build up holiday entitlement during certain types of leave, such as maternity, paternity, or adoption leave

 - build up holiday entitlement while off work sick

-- choose to take holiday at the same time as sick leave
+- request holiday at the same time as sick leave